EDC Knives

 As a knife enthusiast, I feel naked if I don’t carry a pocket knife.
 If you are asking me when I am not carrying a pocket knife, I will probably just say flying and showering.
 Once you start buying just one pocket knife, it means that you step into a whole new world.
 Welcome to the EDC pocket knife jungle!
 The utility of an everyday pocket knife is something you can’t imagine until you own one and start to carry it.
 Receiving a package that you have been waiting for so long and you have to fumble the drawers for more than 5 minutes to get the tools to open it?
 The knife owner won’t have this trouble, and they just simply just reach into their pocket, grab the knife out, flip it open, and slice through the package.
 Mission completed.
 It just takes 5 seconds to finish everything.

 I’m a big fan of Vosteed because of its outstanding quality and honest price.
-I’m honored to be here to talk about EDC knives, and I would highly recommend that you can take a look at the Vosteed knives
+I’m honored to be here to talk about EDC knives, and I would highly recommend that you can take a look at the Vosteed knives:

 If you are looking for a pocket knife that can be used daily and is budget-friendly, the Vosteed Raccoon will be your choice.
 With a very usable 3.25” drop point blade the Raccoon with 14C28N (Sandvik steel) is plenty tough for outdoor jobs.
 For a beginner or an outdoor enthusiast, this outdoor knife is practical enough for office and outdoor use.